 A number of Genealogical and Historical books are also for sale, which include some relating to the United States and Canada and further afield, such as England and Wales.

 They also sell back issues of their publication, the Berkshire Genealogist, along with an index of persons mentioned.Website:

 They also hold the papers of John Adams and John Quincy Adams along with the largest collection of the private papers of Thomas Jefferson.

-A number of publications are also available for sale, which include The Battle of Bunker Hill, Declarations of Independence, Massachusetts Paper Money and We Fight For Freedom.
+A number of publications are also available for sale, which include The Battle of Bunker Hill, Declarations of Independence and We Fight For Freedom.

-The organisation was established in 1975.
-The Society has partnered with the FamilySearch Indexing Project and has indexed the 1940 Federal Census and Boston Passenger Lists 1820-1891 and is in the process of indexing Boston Passenger Lists 1891-1943.
+The association was established in 1975.
+They have partnered with the FamilySearch Indexing Project and have indexed the 1940 Federal Census and Boston Passenger Lists 1820-1891 and are in the process of indexing Boston Passenger Lists 1891-1943.

 A number of databases are also accessible, which include 19th Century US Newspapers, African American Biographical Database and Historical Boston Globe 1872-1979.

 It is also possible to peruse an overview of the collections held at the Library on the site, which include Genealogical Journals and Periodicals, Published Genealogies, Rare Books and Local Histories and Records.
-An online catalogue of resources is also available.
+An on-line catalogue of resources is also available.

-The Society has published research from the Great Migration Study Project - a Study of New England Immigrants 1620-1640, Source Record Compilations, Family Histories and Compiled Genealogies.
+They have published research from the Great Migration Study Project - a Study of New England Immigrants 1620-1640, Source Record Compilations, Family Histories and Compiled Genealogies.

-They also sell a vast number of differing resources in their online store, more details of which can be found on their site.
+They also sell a vast number of differing resources in their on-line store, more details of which can be found on their site.